-in addition, with energy storage, you can take full advantage of the daily fluctuations in the price of electricity by purchasing electricity at the cheapest price of the day and consuming stored electricity during the most expensive hour of the day.
+In addition, with energy storage, you can take full advantage of the daily fluctuations in the price of electricity by purchasing electricity at the cheapest price of the day, and consuming stored electricity during the most expensive hour of the day.

 The electricity grid frequency reserve market is by far one of the best uses and sources of revenue for energy storage.